solliancenet/microsoft-postgresql-developer-guide/05_AI/05_06_Types_Of_AI_Applications.md

 - **Helper**.
 LLMs are great at things like summarizing text, getting insights from text, producing text like resumes and more.
 - **Code assistant**.
 Depending on the language model you use, you can build a code assistant that helps you write code.
 For example, you can use a product like GitHub Copilot as well as ChatGPT to help you write code.

 Chat applications have become integrated into our daily lives, offering more than just a means of casual conversation.
 They're integral parts of customer service, technical support, and even sophisticated advisory systems.
-It's likely that you've gotten some help from a chat application not too long ago.
+It is likely that you have gotten some help from a chat application not too long ago.
 As we integrate more advanced technologies like generative AI into these platforms, the complexity increases and so does the challenges.

 As we move further into an age defined by automation and seamless human-machine interactions, understanding how generative AI transforms the scope, depth, and adaptability of chat applications becomes essential.
 This lesson will investigate the aspects of architecture that support these intricate systems, delve into the methodologies for fine-tuning them for domain-specific tasks, and evaluate the metrics and considerations pertinent to ensuring responsible AI deployment.

 ## Image Generation

-There's more to LLMs than text generation.
-It's also possible to generate images from text descriptions.
+There is more to LLMs than text generation.
+It is also possible to generate images from text descriptions.
 Having images as a modality can be highly useful in a number of areas from MedTech, architecture, tourism, game development and more.
 In this chapter, we will look into the two most popular image generation models, DALL-E and Midjourney.
 DALL-E and Midjourney allow you to use prompts to generate images.

 Image generation applications are a great way to explore the capabilities of Generative AI.
 They can be used for, for example:

 - Image editing and synthesis.
 You can generate images for a variety of use cases, such as image editing and image synthesis.
 - Applied to a variety of industries.
 They can also be used to generate images for a variety of industries like Medtech, Tourism, Game development and more.

 When generating images, it is imporant to create boundaries on the creations.
-For example, we don't want to generate images that are not safe for work, or that are not appropriate for children.
+For example, we do not want to generate images that are not safe for work, or that are not appropriate for children.
 This can be accomplished with metaprompts.
 Metaprompts are text prompts that are used to control the output of a Generative AI model.
 For example, we can use metaprompts to control the output, and ensure that the generated images are safe for work, or appropriate for children.
 Metaprompts are positioned before the text prompt, and are used to control the output of the model and embedded in applications to control the output of the model.
 Encapsulating the prompt input and the meta prompt input in a single text prompt.

 ### DALL-E